Lifespan: Eishō 6 (1509) to 2/10 of Tenbun 22 (1553)

 Rise of Nagao Kagetora

-In the midst of these circumstances, his younger brother, Torachiyo (who had earlier entered a temple below the castle), returned to secular life and became the lord of Tochio Castle.
-Torachiyo was the childhood name of Kagetora who later became known as Uesugi Kenshin.
-After quelling a rebellion and achieving notoriety within the family, some of the retainers desired to back Kagetora (Harukage’s lineal son, Saruchiyo, died early), causing a rupture of the Nagao family.
+In the midst of these circumstances, his youngest brother, Torachiyo (who had earlier entered a temple below the castle), returned to secular life.
+Adopting the name of Nagao Kagetora (later becoming Uesugi Kenshin), in 1544, he came to the assistance of Harukage to defend against an attack by the the kokujinshū at Tochio Castle.
+This event is known as the Siege of Tochio Castle.
+After quelling the rebellion and achieving notoriety within the family, Kagetora received the backing of some of the retainers to become the next head of the Nagao clan.
+Meanwhile, Harukage’s lineal son, Saruchiyo, died early, causing a rupture of the Nagao family.

 In the twelfth month of 1548, via the mediation of Sadazane, Harukage transferred headship of the clan to Kagetora and retired.